 Participants learn techniques to deal with problems, appropriate exercise and appropriate use of medications.
 They also are taught how to communicate effectively, how to manage their nutrition, and how to make decisions and evaluate new treatments.
 Classes are held once a week for 2 ½ hours for six weeks and are administered by trained lay leader, many of whom also have chronic conditions, that received 32 hours of instruction.

-Better Choices, Better Health is taught for those with a board array of long-term diseases, but there is also a course that focuses on self-management of Type 2 Diabetes.
+Living a Healthy Life with Chronic Conditions is taught for those with a board array of long-term diseases, but there is also a course that focuses on self-management of Type 2 Diabetes.